-What is CIBIL Report?
+What is the CIBIL Report?

 A CIBIL score is a three-digit number that represents an individual's creditworthiness.
 It is calculated based on an individual's credit history and repayment behaviour.
 The score ranges from 300 to 900, with a higher score indicating a better credit profile.
 Individuals with scores of 750 or above are considered eligible for loans from most banks and financial institutions in India.